-Forty years ago this week, on May 18, 1980 at 8:32 a.m., Mount St. Helens erupted.
-The enormous first explosion wasn’t from the volcano’s top, as you’d expect.
-Instead, in a fury, its north face erupted, sending rock and ash sideways at over 300 miles per hour.
+Forty-one years ago on May 18, 1980 at 8:32 a.m., Mount St. Helens erupted.
+The enormous first eruption wasn’t from the volcano’s top, as you’d expect.
+Instead, in a fury, its north face exploded, sending rock and ash sideways at over 300 miles per hour.

 On that fateful morning of May 18, a 5.1 magnitude earthquake violently shook the peak.
 A massive avalanche began atop the north face of Mount St. Helens.
 Almost simultaneously, the volcano’s north side blasted open with an explosion so fierce that it sent a lateral ash column some 15 miles to the north.

 As if this wasn’t enough of an explosion after being dormant for 127 years, a vertical eruption followed almost immediately, sending ash and gas even farther.
 This time the flume extended 16 miles skyward.
 As the ash fell, Spokane – 350-miles northeast of the volcano – creeped into total darkness.